swayamswroopojha/SRam/README.md

 OUTPUT WRITE-READ:

-Here we aasigned two different resistor with different data.then we read the data from the first resistor.
+Here we assigned two different resistor with different data.then we read the data from the first resistor.

+ first we make the pc off so that BL AND BLB charge upto 1.8v.

+ Then  we make the control signal on.according to the address any of the row will be selected in this period of time.

+ And make the R=0 to write the data to the resistor.

+ when we read the data from the resistor then make the control signal on and make R to 1.

 ![OUTPUT WRITE -READ](https://github.com/swayamswroopojha/SRam/assets/130309091/a7b3a7ba-799e-484f-9ca4-3b1c9bd7f5d1)